 In 2006 the GAUSS Group of the University of Roma “La Sapienza” was chosen by the Italian Space Agency (ASI) to design and shape the first Italian optical observatory to perform space debris’ observation.
-The University/ASI Observatory GAUSS/SpaDe is located in Collepardo (Frosinone, Lazio Italian Region) at an altitude of 576 meters.
+The University/ASI Observatory GAUSS was named “SpaDe” (Space Debris) and it was located in Collepardo (Frosinone, Lazio Italian region) at an altitude of 576 meters.

-The SpaDe (Space Debris) observatory was the first in Italy dedicated to observe and monitor satellites and space debris, and has the distinctive feature of being removable.
-This peculiarity permits to move in a few hours the entire observatory in order to make optical observations from different sites.
-It also permits to improve the orbit determination and allows to make campaign in particular periods, when climatic conditions are bad.
+The SpaDe observatory was the first in Italy dedicated to observe and monitor satellites and space debris, and had the distinctive feature of being removable.
+This peculiarity permitted to move in a few hours the entire observatory in order to make optical observations from different sites.
+It also permitted to improve the orbit determination and allowed to make campaign in particular periods, when climatic conditions were bad.
 A portable dome was designed and built by the GAUSS group, with the involvement of students.
-This dome can hold all the observatory systems and it is realized to satisfy the condition of mobility.
+This dome could hold all the observatory systems and it was realized to satisfy the condition of mobility.

-A software for the automatic detection and identification of Earth orbiting objects has been developed and tested.
+A software for the automatic detection and identification of Earth orbiting objects had been developed and tested.

-The first Italian Observatory dedicated to Space Debris (SpaDe) has been fully operational for over seven years.
-It is currently under maintenance to upgrade the optical instruments.
+The first Italian Observatory dedicated to Space Debris (SpaDe) has been fully operational for about nine years, until 2015.

 - Longitude 13° 22′ 9.84″ E

 - Quote 576 m

 - Telescope, Baker-Schmidt design, custom made : Focal length 300 mm, f/2.8